nhantrichuyenanh/linux-distribution-order-of-business/README.md

 > Windows is abysmal to the point where I'm writing this in case I ever need to migrate to GNU/Linux once and for all.

 ---

-**Major downsides of Windows 11:** <sup>negotiable</sup>
+## Windows 11
+It's for everyone, from the casual home user to the office user to the competitive gamer to an IT admin.
+So everyone's experience using Windows 11 is relatively the same.
+In addition, many corporations use it, so it has to be backward compatible with old software.
+Because Windows 11 has to accommodate many needs, it's often unstable and buggy.
+So it's no surprise Windows is known for having its fair share of downsides:
+- **Major** <sup>negotiable</sup>
-- forced updates, generally buggy and not stable
+  - forced updates
   - some Settings and Control Panel configurations get reset after update installation
   - bloatware and ads everywhere from File Explorer, Settings, Start Menu, to even occasional notifications
   - telemetry and spyware kicks in as soon as you connect to the internet
   - resource hungry even at idle state
   - limited UI customization and dark mode inconsistency in legacy menu like Control Panel and File Explorer pop-ups
   - not completely free, requiring product key

-**Minor downsides of Windows 11:** <sup>non-negotiable</sup>
+- **Minor** <sup>non-negotiable</sup>
   - unnecessary system/administrative tools such as Event Viewer, Reliability Monitor, and Task Scheduler only technical users like sysadmin use
   - legacy components like Phone and Modem (from Windows 95/98), Windows Problem Reporting, and XP-era icons pulled from Shell32.dll
   - half-baked Settings, frequently redirecting to Control Panel dialogs for advanced configurations (though Microsoft is making strides in migrating them to Settings)
   - feature duplications such as Disk Cleanup - Storage Sense, Run dialog - Windows Search, [MSRT](https://wikipedia.org/wiki/Malicious_Software_Removal_Tool) - Windows Defender, etc...

 ---